-- Rise of ecotourism in the world, leading people’s interest toward National parc, beautiful landscape, safari, etc.
+- The rise of ecotourism in the world, leading people’s interest toward National parc, beautiful landscapes, safari, etc.

-- A better image of the continent referred now as THE place to discover: a continent full of wonders.
+- A better image of the continent is referred to as THE place to discover: a continent full of wonders.

-- Morocco as the most popular country in Africa with 12.3 million tourists in 2018
+- Morocco is the most popular country in Africa with 12.3 million tourists in 2018

 - Zimbabwe got over 2.4 million tourists while Kenya reached over 2 million tourists in 2018